interactiveinstitute/hallbar-skolmaltid/README.md

 ```
 Hållbar skolmåltid.
 Web application for aggregating, vizualising and handling school data
-Copyright (c) 2021-present All contributors to the repo.
+Copyright (c) 2021-present.
+Contributors to the repo.

 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by